 Have you ever had an FSAVC with Midland Bank?

-You could be owed £1,000s in compensation if Midland Bank mis-sold your FSAVC.
+You could be owed £1,000s in Midland Bank FSAVC compensation if you were mis-sold.

-Many people have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Midland Bank; customers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most customers were told by Midland Bank that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Midland Bank; consumers were mislead about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most consumers were informed by Midland Bank that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Midland Bank start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".